CarlaBrtl/CarND-Advanced-Lane-Lines/README.md

 ---
 * This projects could not be used in real time, as it takes longer to process than to play the video, we could use separate the pipeline into different processes to speed it up, or maybe process less images.
 * This project is writen to process flat, or almost flat roads, the perspective coefficients would need to be different if we wanted to process an uphill or downhill video.
+* The `apply_thresholds` needs to be improved to handle change in lighting or roads that are different color like in the challenge videos.